swiftlang/swift-evolution/proposals/0410-atomics.md

 By declaring this variable as a `var`, we opt into Swift's dynamic exclusivity checking for this property, so all non-exclusive accesses incur a runtime check to see if there is an active exclusive (e.g. mutating) access.
 This inherently means that atomic operations through such a variable will incur undesirable runtime overhead -- they are no longer purely atomic.
 (Even if the check never actually triggers a trap.)

 To prevent users from accidentally falling into this trap, `Atomic` (and `AtomicLazyReference`) will not support `var` bindings.
 It is a compile-time error to have a `var` that has an explicit or inferred type of `Atomic`.
+This behavior is gated behind the `StaticExclusiveOnly` exprimental feature flag.

 ```swift
 // error: variable of type 'Atomic<Int>' must be declared with a 'let'